rastsislaux/sflextp/README.md

 ```

 ## License
-Sflextp is released under the Apache License, Version 2.0.
+Sflextp is released under the MIT License.
 See the LICENSE file for more information.

 ## Contributing
 We welcome contributions to sflextp!
 If you would like to contribute code, documentation, or anything else, please submit a pull request on GitHub.